CastoldiThiago/TaskManagerFront/README.md

     - Axios (for API calls)
     - CSS Modules

+### Backend Integration

+This frontend application connects to a backend built with Java Spring Boot.
+The backend includes:

+    - JWT Authentication for secure user access
+    - PostgreSQL as the database management system
+    - Dockerized deployment for easy setup and scalability
+    - Email notifications functionality
+    - User registration and login via Google OAuth2

 ### About Me

 Hi, I'm Thiago Castoldi, the creator of this project.
 I build apps to solve real problems and practice modern web development technologies.
 Feel free to check out my other projects!